andrewcooke/spokes/README.md

 Safe, practical spoke designs distribute forces (from tension, acceleration, braking and collisions) evenly around the rim.
-The appropriate choice of pattern for a wheel will depend on many different factors and **should be made by an expert wheelbuilder**.
+The appropriate choice of pattern for a wheel will depend on many different factors and **should be made by an expert wheel-builder**.

 ### Completeness